 Because we have periodically executed business combinations, goodwill and other intangible assets represent a material portion of our assets.
-Goodwill and other intangible assets totaled approximately \$127.1 million, or approximately 28.7% of our total assets, as of January 31, 2023.
+Goodwill and other intangible assets totaled approximately \$126.8 million, or approximately 26.9% of our total assets, as of January 31, 2024.
 We test our goodwill for impairment at least annually, or more frequently if an event occurs indicating the potential for impairment, and we assess on an as-needed basis whether there have been impairments in our other intangible assets.
 We make assumptions and estimates in this assessment which are complex and often subjective.
 These assumptions and estimates can be affected by a variety of factors, including external factors such as industry and economic trends, and internal factors such as changes in our business strategy or our internal forecasts.
 To the extent that the factors described above change, we could be required to record additional non-cash impairment charges in the future, which could negatively affect our financial condition and results of operations.
 Impairment of our goodwill might result in failure to comply with the financial and other restrictive covenants contained in our debt agreements, which in the event of default could result in all or a significant portion of the debt, if any exist, becoming immediately due and payable; See also "Item 3.
-Risk Factor- Our indebtedness exposes us to leverage risks and subjects us to covenants which may adversely affect our operations.
+Risks Related to Our Finances and Capital Structure- Our indebtedness exposes us to leverage risks and subjects us to covenants which may adversely affect our operations.
 In addition, financing sources may not be available to us."